HIPAA and Healthcare Applications, Part 1: What You Need to Know About User Authentication

 What Are the Login Timeout Requirements, and How Does This Apply to a Personal Mobile Device?

 We’ve only scratched the surface of the Security Rule.
-Check back in February for Part 2 (HIPAA auditing) and Part 3 (encryption, servers, and notifications to patients).
+Check out Part 2 (HIPAA auditing) and Part 3 (encryption, servers, and notifications to patients).